Dozens Of Well-Dressed Dandies Saunter Through Central London In May

 The legendary Soho George was at 2023's event.
 Image: Martin SoulStealer via creative commons

-The rendezvous — for anyone who wishes to watch or take part — is naturally at the statue of Beau Brummell on Jermyn Street (Brummell, being a pioneer of the gents' suit, Jermyn Street being where London's best-dressed stock up on suits and shirts).
-A few stirring words on the subject of flanerie will be read out by Chap editor Gustav Temple (this is magazine The Chap's baby after all), after which will all and sundry embark on the Grand Flaneur Walk.
+The rendezvous, for anyone who wishes to watch or take part, is naturally at the statue of Beau Brummell on Jermyn Street (Brummell, being a pioneer of the gents' suit, Jermyn Street being where London's best-dressed stock up on suits and shirts).
+A few stirring words on the subject of flanerie will be read out by Chap editor Gustav Temple, after which, the budding boulevardiers embark on the Grand Flaneur Walk.

 Two dandies in top hats